Prismatic cohomology relative to $\delta$-rings: Comparison theorems

 \subsection{Comparison to~\cite{prisms}}

 Let $(A,I)$ be a bounded prism and let $R$ be an animated commutative $\overline{A}$-algebra.
 There are now two definitions of $\Prism_{R/A}$, namely as the global sections of the prismatic crystal $\Hscr_\Prism(R/A)$ and as the derived relative prismatic cohomology of~\cite[Sec.~7.2]{prisms}.
 For the remainder of this section, we write $\Prism_{R/A}^\rel$ for the latter.
 By combining Propositions~\ref{prop:push} and~\ref{prop:comparison} with~\cite[Rem.~7.23]{bhatt-lurie-prism}, we find that $\Prism_{R/A}\we\Prism_{R/A}^\rel$ when $R$ is discrete and $\L_{R/\overline{A}}$ has $p$-complete Tor-amplitude in $[0,1]$.
-The next proposition shows that in fact no condition on $R$ is required.\footnote{One could also prove this by a Kan extension argument from the case just explained, but we would like to give an explicit argument.}
+The next proposition shows that in fact no condition on $R$ is required.

 \begin{proposition} If $(A,I)$ is a bounded prism and $R$ is an animated commutative $\overline{A}$-algebra, then there is a natural equivalence $\gamma_{R/A}\colon\Prism_{R/A}^{[\star]}\{\star\}\xrightarrow{\we}\Prism_{R/A}^{\rel,[\star]}\{\star\}$. \end{proposition}